 Fill out our application requesting services.
-Applications are accepted throughout the year, but project selection occurs in November for the following year.
-If we receive your application after November, it will be filed for the next coming selection process (the following November).
-There is no harm in applying after November, we just ask for your patience in hearing from us.
+Applications are accepted throughout the year, but project selection occurs in November and June.
+There is no harm in applying in between our deadlines, we just ask for your patience in hearing from us.

 We provide our services to homeowners that have insufficient resources to pay for repairs themselves.
 We ask for proof of homeownership and current property tax records.

 After we receive your application, the Yachad staff will review your application and may schedule an appointment to inspect your home and determine the scope of work.
-We address critical conditions first, such as leaking roofs and electrical and plumbing problems.
-Maintenance issues, such as painting, window re-glazing, kitchen repairs and security are considered next.
-If accepted, the entire process from receiving your application to completing the work, may take three to seven months.
-Before you are accepted into the program, you must attend at least one of our free Homeowners Workshops.
-These workshops are open to the public, our applicants and our volunteers and are held twice a year, once in the fall and again in the winter.
+Further inspections from our construction manager and estimates from skilled workers may occur.
+After these steps, the price and content of repairs will be evaluated, and accepted homeowners will be notified.
+The amount of time that the process takes varies depending on the home.
+Homeowners that are accepted into the program, and a majority of adults living in their household, must attend mandatory, free Homeowners Workshops.
+These workshops are open to the public, our applicants, and our volunteers, and are held twice a year.
 Attendees learn tricks of home maintenance, budgeting skills and more.
 To find out more about these workshops, please email us.

 We know how difficult it is to find a reliable contractor.
 Always use contractors who are licensed and bonded professionals.
 While sometimes more expensive, in the long run they will be the safest option for your home and wallet.

 Also, keep in mind, it is illegal for licensed and bonded professionals to go door to door soliciting work.
 If you have someone visit your house uninvited offering you a free estimate on home improvement work, do not accept the offer.
 This is not legal and usually leads to homeowners paying for bad work.